rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    </pre>

-   ### Suspend abort
+   ### Abort

-0. To suspend an incremental merge to do something else before continuing, abort any pending merge and switch to your other branch.
+0. The same command is used to abandon the merge process for both the atraditional `git merge` and `git-imerge`:

    <pre><strong>git merge --abort
-   git checkout master
    </strong></pre>

+   The difference is that the traditional git merge takes an "all or nothing" approach, and you wold have to start over.

-   Unlike regular git merge, aborting with git imerge does not abandon all previous changes.
+   However, with `git-imerge`, unlike regular git merge, aborting does not abandon all previous changes because git-imerge has recorded each of the <strong>intermediate merges</strong>

-   Git-imerge has recorded each of the intermediate merges so they can be tested by the test suite.
+   in additional separate branches.

+   Therefore...

-   ### Abort
+   ### Abort remove

-0. If you need to completely abort an in-progress incremental merge, first remove the temporary branches ``git-imerge`` created, then checkout the branch you were in before you started the incremental merge:
+0. If you are using incremental merge and need to completely abort, remove the temporary branches ``git-imerge`` created:

    <pre><strong>git imerge remove
-   git checkout master
    </strong></pre>

-   This is the "ORIGINAL_BRANCH".
-It may be different during productive use.
+0. In either the traditional git merge and git imerge, get back to the branch you were in before starting merge.
+   For example:

+   <pre><strong>git checkout master
+   </strong></pre>

    <a name="FinalMerge"></a>

-   ### Final Merge
+   ### Interactive Merge Final Merge

-0. In the final merge to be simplified for the permanent record, omit the intermediate results.
+0. If you are using imerge, you can simplify commits for the permanent record, to omit the intermediate results (like a rebase):

    <pre><strong>git imerge finish --goal=merge
    </strong></pre>

    ### Verify

-   By default, the process above creates a new branch NAME that points at the result, and checks out that branch.
+   By default, the steps above creates a new branch NAME that points at the result, and checks out that branch.

 0. See the branches: